 Others followed suit, and the trend caught on.
 As of 2012, there were approximately 75,800 signs and 1,600 posts on site!
 Each year, an average of 1,000 new signs are being added to the collection.

 On a road trip from Anchorage, Alaska to Toronto, Ontario in 2013, we enjoyed wandering through the forest to view the maze of signs.
-There are street signs, ”Welcome To…” signs, license plates from around the world and more – the variety is as broad as people’s imagination.
+There are street signs, ”Welcome To…” signs, license plates from around the world, and more – the variety is as broad as people’s imagination.

 We were on the ultimate road trip, and it was fun to see all of the people that had taken a similar journey to us.
 Reading the signs and messages took us on a sort of “tour of the world”, without having to leave the ground.

-While the Signpost Forest may be Watson Lake’s most famous attraction, there is a lot more to see and do in the Yukon’s third largest town, including a Signpost Forest Visitor’s Centre, the North Lights Centre and Wye Lake, which is perfect for an afternoon picnic.
+While the Signpost Forest may be Watson Lake’s most famous attraction, there is a lot more to see and do in the Yukon’s third-largest town, including a Signpost Forest Visitor’s Centre, the North Lights Centre, and Wye Lake, which is perfect for an afternoon picnic.

 Final Words on Canadian Landmarks

-Each Canadian landmark has something charming and unusual to offer, and these gems are some of my favourite parts of Canada!
+Each Canadian landmark has something charming and unusual to offer, and these gems are some of my favorite parts of Canada!
 This earthly wonder will captivate you and steal your heart, and our guide to the best Canadian landmarks will ensure that.